-- Operating Temperature: 0 to 40°C (32 to 104°F) - Operating Humidity: 10 to 85% (non condensation) - · Do not place the camera in any of the following locations. - In an area exposed to direct sunlight, or large amounts of moisture, dust, or sand. - Near an air conditioner or in other areas subjected to extreme temperature or humidity - Inside of a motor vehicle on a hot day, or in an area subjected to strong vibration
+- Operating Temperature Requirements: -10 to 40°C (14 to 104°F) - Rechargeable battery performance may be reduced (shorter battery life, etc.) under cold temperatures. - Operating Humidity: 10 to 85% (non condensation) - Do not place the camera in any of the following locations. - In an area exposed to direct sunlight, or large amounts of moisture, dust, or sand - Near an air conditioner or in other areas subjected to extreme temperature or humidity - Inside of a motor vehicle on a hot day, or in an area subjected to strong vibration